 So we wish to tell all our friends that ALL OF OUR PREVIOUSLY SCHEDULED ACTIVITIES WILL BE HELD AS PLANNED.

 SSAS is working on a memorial for Michael and we thank those who have generously contributed.
 If you would like to make a donation, please make out your check to South Shore Audubon Society, and write Michael Sperling Memorial Fund on the memo line.
 Mail your check to P.O.
 Box 31, Freeport, NY 11520.
 We are a 501(c)(3) nonprofit organization, so your donation is tax deductible.

-To prevent the spread of COVID-19, we are cancelling all bird walks, in-person meetings, and events through June 2020, including our Annual Dinner.
-Speakers will be rescheduled at future meetings.
+To prevent the spread of COVID-19, we are cancelling all bird walks, in-person meetings, and events indefinitely.

-As spring migration is upon us, with its benefits for physical and mental health, we recommend following National Audubon Society guidelines for safer birding: bring hand sanitizer, keep a minimum distance of 6 feet from other people, and do not share binoculars or spotting scopes.
+For those who continue birding, with its benefits for physical and mental health, we recommend following National Audubon Society guidelines: bring hand sanitizer, keep a minimum distance of 6 feet from other people, and do not share binoculars or spotting scopes.

 Please watch our website or follow us on Facebook for the status of future meetings and events.